-As noted, the conventional charge pump circuit is free from leakage currents flowing through at least one of the first and 55 including the transitional period, i.e., the time period T2, for turning off the CMOS transistors of the stages.
+As noted, the conventional charge pump circuit is free from including the transitional period, i.e., the time period T2, for turning off the CMOS transistors of the stages.
 During the transitions of the two timing signals, the PMOS transistor of the conventional stage may not have been substantially turned off and the NMOS transistor of the conventional stage may have been substantially turned on.
 The non-substantially turned-off PMOS transistor and the substantially turned-on NMOS transistor may result in a leakage current flowing from, for example, the output end of the stage to the input end of the stage.
 The leakage current can be referred to as a return-back leakage current.
-The return-back leakage current at the last stage of the conventional charge pump can be about 100 μA or more.
+The return-back leakage current at the last stage of the conventional charge pump can be about $100~\mu A$ or more.